2015 Sri Lankan presidential election: Concurrent events

-In the last two weeks of December 2014 central, eastern and northern Sri Lanka were hit by the worst floods since 1956, resulting in several deaths and the displacement of over one million people.
-Some local election monitoring groups have expressed concern that the displaced may not be able to vote at the election.
-The Election Commissioner has however said that no candidate, their representative or lawyers had complained and that there was no reason to postpone the election.
+In the last two weeks of December 2014, the Central, Eastern and Northern Provinces of Sri Lanka were hit by the worst floods since 1956, resulting in several deaths and the displacement of over one million people.
+Some local election monitoring groups expressed concerns that the displaced would be unable to vote at the election.
+However, the Election Commissioner said that no candidate, their representative or lawyers had complained and that there was no reason to postpone the election.

 Candidates

 Nineteen nominations were received from by the Elections Department on 8 December 2014, all of which were accepted.
 Seventeen candidates were from registered political parties and two were independents.